 You can say what you want about their punditry style, but there was no denying that the trio of Eamon Dunphy, John Giles, and Liam Brady were massively entertaining on RTÉ.

-Giles and Brady make regular appearances to discuss what is going on in the world of football, and with no action on at the moment, they have decided to pick their all-time Premier League XIs.
+Giles and Brady make regular appearances to discuss what is going on in the world of football, and with no action on at the moment, earlier this year they decided to pick their all-time Premier League XIs.

 The sides are fairly similar.
 Two Irish players feature in every team, with both Roy Keane and Denis Irwin both ever-presents.
 The other players included in all three are Peter Schmeichel, John Terry, Paul Scholes, Cristiano Ronaldo, and Thierry Henry.

 Only two current Premier League players make an appearance in Virgil van Dijk and Andy Robertson.

 You can see the teams in full below.
 It is worth noting a later tweet confirmed that Irwin should be right back in all three teams, as opposed to the left back shown in the graphics.

 Ep 715: The Best Premier League Team Ever – Liam Brady and John Giles join Eamon to make the hard choices.
 There's a lot of great players left on the bench... #PremierLeague